-- It’s sooo easy but tastes like you worked for hours to make it.
+- It’s sooo easy but tastes as if you worked for hours to make it.

 - It’s all festive and holiday-ish.

-- Your house will smell like cinnamon, spice and everything nice.
-Save your money – no need for holiday candles or air freshener.
+- Your house will smell like cinnamon, spice, and everything nice.
+Save your money - no need for holiday candles or an air freshener.

 Don’t you just love the smell of holiday treats baking in the oven?
 It fills the whole house with the most delightful aroma.
 Like your favorite festive candle that’s been burning all day… but better because you get to devour it!

 Ah yes, there’s nothing like the scent of warm cinnamon and spices being baked into something delicious and sweet.

 Only the best for you!

 You know I’m passionate about the recipes I create.
 I thoroughly enjoy finding the best quality products and sharing them with you so your kitchen creations are as delicious as possible.

 That’s why I love using The Spice Hunter’s line of Gourmet and Organic spices, seasonings, and extracts.
 They have a passion for food and quality ingredients and it definitely shows.